 3. Compatibility with ISPs

 The Surfboard G36, unlike some of the other products from Arris, is compatible with almost every cable ISP.
-This includes Spectrum, Comcast, and obviously Cox, whose Gigablast plan was used to test the device.
+This includes Spectrum, Comcast Xfinity, and Cox, whose Gigablast plan was used to test the device.

 Plus, regardless of the internet plan or ISP you tag along, the inventive UI and app-based support offered by the Surfboard G36 lets you have access to the remote device manager, parental controls, network manager, and even speed analyzer, making device usage a wholesome experience.